Strategy and Product and the Rotational Development Program

 The Strategy and Product interview process

-The Strategy and Product interview process includes a take-home exercise, a phone interview, and a final round of in-person interviews.
+The Strategy and Product interview process includes an online assessment, a video interview, and a final round of in-person or virtual interviews.

-At this stage, we’ll dive into the questions that are a little more involved and also more representative of the actual work we do.
+At this stage, we’ll dive into longer-form problems and questions that are more representative of the work we do.
 We don’t expect you to immediately understand all parts of the questions you’re asked.
 You’ll be encouraged to ask clarifying questions along the way so you have all the information needed to answer the question and so we understand how you’re approaching the problem.

 Successful candidates are curious, organized, and open-minded.
 They approach interview questions thoughtfully and collaboratively.
 Most are comfortable working with numbers and logic.
 Perhaps most importantly, the candidates we ultimately hire are humble, pleasant to work with, and open to feedback.